2011 Pacific hurricane season

 The 2011 Pacific hurricane season was a below average season in terms of named storms, although it had an above average number of hurricanes and major hurricanes.
 During the season, 13 tropical depressions formed along with 11 tropical storms, 10 hurricanes and 6 major hurricanes.
-The season officially began on May 15 in the East Pacific Ocean, and on June 1 in the Central Pacific; they ended on November 30.
+The season officially began on May 15 in the East Pacific Ocean, and on June 1 in the Central Pacific; they both ended on November 30.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Pacific basin.
-However, the formation of tropical cyclones is possible at any time of the year.
+The season's first cyclone, Hurricane Adrian formed on June 7, and the last, Hurricane Kenneth, dissipated on November 25.

 Despite the decrease in storms, there were several intense and destructive hurricanes this season.
 Hurricane Beatriz killed four people in Southwestern Mexico.
 Hurricane Jova killed eight and caused $203.67 million (2011 USD) in damage to Western Mexico.
 Tropical Depression Twelve-E killed 30 people in Central America.
 Meanwhile, Kenneth became the strongest November storm at the time.
 Hurricane Hilary brought additional flooding to Southwestern Mexico.

 Seasonal forecasts

+In advance of each Pacific hurricane season, forecasts of hurricane activity are issued by the United States National Oceanic and Atmospheric Administration (NOAA)'s Climate Prediction Center and Mexico's Servicio Meteorológico Nacional (SMN).
+These include weekly and monthly changes in significant factors that help determine the number of tropical storms, hurricanes, and major hurricanes within a particular year.
+According to NOAA, the average eastern Pacific hurricane season between 1981 and 2010 contained roughly 14 tropical storms, 7 hurricanes, 3 major hurricanes, with a near-normal accumulated cyclone energy (ACE) index of 113.
+Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
+It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.
+NOAA typically categorizes a season as above-average, average, or below-average based on the cumulative ACE index, but the number of tropical storms, hurricanes, and major hurricanes within a hurricane season is sometimes also considered.

 On May 19, the Climate Prediction Center released its pre-season outlook.
 The scientists stated a 70% chance of a below-normal season, a 25% chance of a near-normal season and a 5% chance of an above-normal season.
 The climatologists expected 9–15 named storms, with 5–8 becoming hurricanes, and 1–3 becoming major hurricanes.
 The accumulated cyclone energy was expected to be 45 to 105% of the median.
 The below-normal activity forecast was because of increased wind shear and a high expectation of El Niño–Southern Oscillation (ENSO)-neutral conditions (no El Niño or La Niña) throughout the peak months of July, August and September, together with lingering La Niña conditions at the beginning of the season.